brucemack/brucemack.github.io/_posts/2025-12-05-asl-firewall.md

 I've been working on putting the [Wellesley Amateur Radio Society (W1TKZ)](https://ema.arrl.org/wellesley-amateur-radio-society/) repeater system on AllStarLink using a 4G/LTE cellular hotspot.
 I've never worked much with the mobile carriers so a lot of this is new to me.
-In particular, the hotspot that I am using (Verizon + Netgear LM1200) provides generally good service, but has the limitations of CGNAT on the IPv4 side.
+In particular, the hotspot that I am using (Verizon + Netgear LM1200) provides generally good service, but it has the known limitations of CGNAT on the IPv4 side.
 Bottom line: it's not easy to accept inbound connections since (a) you don't have a static IP address and (b) the port numbers are NATed and (c) there's a rigid firewall with no concept of "port forwarding rules" like you might have from a commercial or home ISP.